anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/index.rst

 	  Share a SharePoint site with external users <how-to-share-sharepoint-sites>
 	  Share a SharePoint document with external users <how-to-share-sharepoint-documents>
 	  Copy or move SharePoint list items with attachments Cross-Site <move-sharepoint-list-items-with-attachments-cross-site>
+    Get items from SharePoint lists and libraries using CAML query <get-items-using-CAML>